-Responses from 16 interviewees showed knowledge of digital authoritarianism.
+Responses from 16 interviewees showed knowledge of digital authoritarianism although one of the journalists called on the phone to request for explanation of the concept.
 Summarily, the responses captured salient aspects of digital authoritarianism to include censorship of the digital media/population by the state through the use of technology.
 The three responses that stood out are:

-Digital authoritarianism "Is the way that many leaders around the world wield the power of the internet and technology to gain or solidify control over their people." - (A-1)
+Digital authoritarianism "Is the way that many leaders around the world wield the power of the internet and technology to gain or solidify control over their people."-(A-1)

-"This refers to the use of IT, social media to control populations usually by government. - (A-2)
+"This refers to the use of IT, social media to control populations usually by government."-(A-2) $\,$

-"Censorship of the social media/online media" - (A-5)
+"Censorship of the social media/online media"-(A-5)

-Q2: Beginning of digital authoritarianism in Nigeria
+Q2: BEGINNING OF DIGITAL Authoritarianism in Nigeria

-Responses from 17 participants showed different dates for the commencement of digital authoritarianism in the country although state control of the media in Nigeria began during the colonial rule in the 19th century and transcend to military dictatorship of the 1980s and the hybrid authoritarian/democratic practice now.
+Responses from 17 participants showed different dates for the commencement of digital authoritarianism in the country although state control of the media in Nigeria began during the colonial rule in the nineteenth century and transcend to military dictatorship of the 1980s and the hybrid authoritarian/democratic practice now.
 Striking responses tracing its origin are thus: